 Filing a typical tax return is simple, but completing one in the name of a decedent’s estate requires a little more work.
 You can apply online, by fax or via mail with the IRS to receive an employer identification number (EIN).
 This all-important number will represent the estate in all tax situations.

 Dying With a Will in Indiana

 For a will to be considered valid under Indiana inheritance laws, it must not only be handwritten or printed, but also contain the decedent’s signature along with those of two witnesses.
-Should a decedent be physically unable to sign his or her will prior to passing away, another person can sign for him or her.
+Should a decedent be physically unable to sign his or her will, another person can sign for him or her.
 However, the decedent must give explicit direction for this to happen.

 Anyone who creates a will that meets these requirements leaves behind what’s considered a “testate” estate.
 This is undoubtedly the most ideal situation, as it affords the highest level of inheritance control to the decedent, allowing his or her personal wishes to dictate who receives his or her property after death.

 An executor, sometimes called a personal representative and appointed through the decedent’s will, is essentially the manager of an estate.
 Duties for this position include paying off debts the decedent never took care of, distributing property to heirs and overseeing all final expenses.

 Dying Without a Will in Indiana

 Intestate succession becomes the blueprint for the inheritance of a decedent’s property should he or she die without having created one.
 Each state handles this scenario differently, though in Indiana, intestate heirs include everyone from your spouse and children to your aunts and uncles.